SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/typography.md

 title: Typography
 permalink: /:path/typography/
 description: |
-  Defines typographic styles used across the checkout.
+  Defines typographic styles used across the payment UI.
 menu_order: 1200
 ---

 # Typography

-This section defines typographic styles used across the checkout.
+This section defines typographic styles used across the payment UI.
 Typography styles are applied consistently through components and states.

 Font sizes are defined using `rem` units to ensure that text scales according to